apollo

 0

-EVOGLIPTIN belongs to the group of anti-diabetic medicines called dipeptidyl peptidase-4 inhibitors used to treat type-2 diabetes mellitus adjunct to diet and exercise.
-Type-2 diabetes mellitus is also known as non-insulin-dependent diabetes or adult-onset diabetes.
-It is a medical condition in which blood glucose levels are above normal due to insulin deficiency, insulin resistance, or both.
+Evogliptin is used to treat type-2 diabetes mellitus in patients who consistently follow a balanced diet and exercise.
+Type-2 diabetes mellitus is a medical condition in which blood glucose levels are above normal due to insulin deficiency, insulin resistance, or both.

-EVOGLIPTIN contains ‘Evogliptin’, it promotes insulin secretion from the pancreas and regulates blood glucose levels post-meal by controlling glucagon secretion.
-EVOGLIPTIN exhibits hypoglycaemic effect by inhibiting dipeptidyl peptidase-4 activity.
-Thereby, EVOGLIPTIN helps treat diabetes.
+Evogliptin contains Evogliptin, which promotes insulin secretion from the pancreas and regulates blood glucose levels post-meal by controlling glucagon secretion.

-In some cases, EVOGLIPTIN may cause common side effects such as indigestion, diarrhoea, nasopharyngitis (cold), gastritis, and joint pain.
-Most of these side effects do not require medical attention and will resolve gradually over time.
-However, you are advised to consult your doctor if the side effects persist or worsen.
+Take Evogliptin as prescribed by your doctor.
+Evogliptin may cause common side effects, including indigestion, diarrhoea, common cold, gastritis, and joint pain.
+You are advised to consult your doctor if the side effects persist or worsen.

 Consult your doctor if you are pregnant or breastfeeding.
-EVOGLIPTIN is not recommended for children as safety and efficacy have not been established.
-It is unknown if alcohol interacts with EVOGLIPTIN, so please consult a doctor if you have any concerns.
+Evogliptin is not recommended for children as safety and efficacy have not been established.
 Inform your doctor about all the medicines you are taking and your health condition to rule out any unpleasant side effects/interactions.

 Medicinal Benefits